Tusi Sites

-The Tusi Sites (土司遗址 (Tǔsī Yízhǐ)) refer to the three ancient Tusi sites in China that were designated by the UNESCO as World Heritage Sites on July 3, 2015.
+The Tusi Sites (土司遗址 (Tǔsī Yízhǐ)) refer to the three ancient Tusi sites in China that were designated by UNESCO as a World Heritage Site on July 3, 2015.
 It is the 48th World Heritage Site in China.
 These sites are located in the mountains of Southwest China and exemplify the unique tusi governance system that survived the 13th through the 20th centuries.

 Background

 The tusi were hereditary tribal leaders that were appointed as officials by the imperial government in China during the Yuan, Ming, and Qing dynasties.
 It was a political system adopted by Chinese emperors to govern ethnic minority regions in south-central and southwest China, and the granted many ethnic groups in China some degree of political autonomy.
 The tusi system was used for a thousand years.

 Description

 The world heritage site is composed of three separate sites that combine to represent the tusi system: